fl97-mo/Level-1-Python-Beginner-Guide/README.md

 - TBC

 ### **07_Projects**
-- `ShoppingList.py`: A fully functional shopping list program where you can:
+- `ShoppingList.py`: A shopping list program where you can:
   - Add, view, and remove products.
   - Calculate the total cost.
   - Track the quantity and price of each items.